Jesus/jesus.github.io/_posts/2017-11-16-javascript-hoisting.md

 ```

 In this case, `b` is a local variable inside the function scope so the global
-`b` just doesn't exist inside the function.
+`b` isn't visible from inside the function.
 The result is the same.

+## Why?

 A popular way to explain this is by saying that function and variable
 declarations are always *hoisted* to the top of the function.